How Kids First Works

 HERE ARE SOME EXAMPLES OF COMMUNITY ORGANIZATIONS THAT WE HAVE PARTNERED WITH TO FILL NEEDS:

-First Book Marketplace – Free story and activity books each holiday season for all foster children.
+First Book Marketplace – Story and activity books each holiday season for all foster children.